11.3 Divisions of the Skeletal System

 Rib Cage

-The (also called thoracic cage) is aptly named, because it forms a sort of cage that holds within it the organs of the upper part of the trunk, including the and .
+The rib cage (also called thoracic cage) is aptly named, because it forms a sort of cage that holds within it the organs of the upper part of the trunk, including the heart and lungs.
 It is shown in Figures 11.3.6–11.3.8.
 The rib cage includes the 12 thoracic vertebrae and the sternum, as well as 12 pairs of ribs, which are attached at joints to the vertebrae.
 The ribs are divided into three groups, called true ribs, false ribs, and floating ribs.
 The top seven pairs of ribs are true ribs.
 They are attached by cartilage directly to the sternum.
 The next three pairs of ribs are false ribs.
 They are attached by cartilage to the ribs above them, rather than directly to the sternum.
 The lowest two pairs of ribs are floating ribs.
 They are attached by cartilage to muscles in the abdominal wall.
 The attachments of false and floating ribs let the lower part of the rib cage expand to accommodate the internal movements of breathing.

 11.3.6 True Ribs